microsoft/hands-on-lab-redis/docs/workshop.md

 > - Now, open the `ProductEndpoints.cs`
 > - Use the `IProductCacheService` to setup the cache in the `/products` endpoint
-> - Don't forget to fill the missing values inside the `appsettings.Developement.json` to be able to connect to your Azure Cache for Redis **and** Cosmos Db

 </div>

 <details>
 <summary>Toggle solution</summary>

-Now, open the `ProductEndpoints.cs` and in the endpoint `/products` use the `IProductCacheService` to retreive the products from the cache.
+Inside the `ProductEndpoints.cs` and in the endpoint `/products` use the `IProductCacheService` to retreive the products from the cache.
 If some products are found in the cache, return them directly:

 ```csharp
 IEnumerable<Product>? cachedProducts = await productCacheService.GetProductsAsync();